Analytical reconstruction of equivalent purely kinetic k-essence description for $c_s^2(w)$ barotropic fluid models: Discussion and conclusions

 The focus of this paper is on the introduced method of purely kinetic k-essence model reconstruction for $c_s^2(w)$ models.
 The said reconstruction is explicitly analytically performed for five $c_s^2(w)$ models.
 The introduced method is, therefore, an alternative to approach where $c_s^2$ is modeled directly as a function of $w$, which was elaborated in \cite{mi4}.

 The considered models (models 1, 2, 3, 4 and 5) were chosen on the basis of analytical tractability of required calculations.
 However, for all of them there are parameter regimes where they represent a cosmic component corresponding to dark matter - dark energy unification.
 The dependence of $c_s^2$ and $w$ on the scale factor $a$ are presented in Fig. \ref{fig_Model1} for Model 1, Fig. \ref{fig_Model2} for Model 2, Fig. \ref{fig_Model3} for Model 3, Fig. \ref{fig_Model4} for Model 4 and Fig. \ref{fig_Model5} for Model 5.
-In all figures $w$ vanishes for small $a$ and approaches -1 for large values of $a$, whereas $c_s^2$ vanishes for small and large values of the scale factor and reaches maximum at some intermediate scale factor value.
-The deviation of the speed of sound squared from 0 is controlled by one of model parameters which suggests that models might be consistent with growth of structure data for sufficiently small values of corresponding parameters.
-This claim can be fully statistically verified only by the model comparison with the real cosmological observations, which is out of scope of this paper.
-Furthermore, all parametric regimes of the constructed models have not been thoroughly examined because it would exceed the scope of this paper.
-It is certain that there is a number of additional parameter regimes, which were not presented here, that may be of interest.
-In conclusion, although the considered models were chosen to demonstrate the introduced reconstruction method, they are, in adequate parameter regime, also interesting as possible explanations of the cosmic dark sector.
+In all figures $w$ vanishes for small $a$ and approaches -1 for large values of $a$, whereas $c_s^2$ vanishes for small and large values of the scale factor and reaches maximum at some intermediate scale factor value. {\bf As an illustration, in Figures \ref{fig_Model4_varA} and \ref{fig_Model4_varw0}, for the Model 4, we present the form of the $c_s^2(a)$ function for different values of parameters $A$ and $w_0$.
+It can be seen that the variation of parameter $A$ primarily causes the change of the height of the peak, while the location of the peak, represented by the scale factor value when $c_s^2(a)$ reaches maximum, remains mostly unchanged.
+Conversely, a change of the current value of the $w$ parameter, $w_0$, keeps the height of the maximum constant, but shifts its position in the history of the universe.
+These results demonstrate the sensitivity of $c_s^2(a)$ on values of model parameters which is important for efficiently constraining model parameters from the observational data.} The deviation of the speed of sound squared from 0 is controlled by one of model parameters which suggests that models might be consistent with growth of structure data for sufficiently small values of corresponding parameters.
+This claim can be fully statistically verified only by the model comparison with the real cosmological observations, which is out of scope of this paper. {\bf However, some qualitative arguments can be made on the potential physical importance of the studied models.
+As the speed of sound squared exhibits variation with the cosmic expansion, the growth of inhomogeneities and formation of cosmic structure in these models could be enhanced or suppressed at various scales and in different phases of cosmic expansion.
+This impact on structure formation is more prominent at redshifts when $c_s^2(a)$ peaks.
+This fact potentially opens new pathways towards resolution of presents tensions in cosmology, such as $H_0$ and $S_8$ tensions.} Furthermore, all parametric regimes of the constructed models have not been thoroughly examined because it would exceed the scope of this paper.
+It is certain that there is a number of additional parameter regimes, which were not presented here, that may be of interest. {\bf A question of particular importance is if in these regimes $c_s^2(w)$ could in some phases become negative, which then leads to related questions of stability of the unified dark sector.
+Potential instabilities of this kind could provide strong constraints on model parameters in comparison against observational data.} In conclusion, although the considered models were chosen to demonstrate the introduced reconstruction method, they are, in adequate parameter regimes, also interesting as possible explanations of the cosmic dark sector.

 Availability and straightforwardness of solutions to the above models depends crucially on the integrability and invertibility of functions used in the reconstruction method.
 With a careful approach, it is possible to find a number of functions $f(w)$ that can satisfy these conditions.